front-commerce/developers.front-commerce.com/source/docs/magento2/add-new-attribute.md

 In **this** example, the files to be overridden are `ProductSynthesisFragment.gql` and `Synthesis.js` both located at `node_modules/front-commerce/src/web/theme/modules/ProductView/Synthesis/`.
 Copy and paste them into `mymodule/web/theme/modules/ProductView/Synthesis`.
 See [Extend the theme](/docs/essentials/extend-the-theme.html) for more details.

+Once you have created the new files, **restart your application** to ensure that these are used instead of the core ones.

 ### Updating the query

 In `mymodule/web/theme/modules/ProductView/Synthesis/ProductSynthesisFragment.gql`, add the following query line.
 It means that the application will request the `rate` field as well when sending the query.
 (Depending on the version of Front-Commerce you are using, the content might differ slightly.)